vasanthk/css-refresher-notes/README.md

 * The only reason you would ever set an element to position: static is to forcefully-remove some positioning that got applied to an element outside of your control.
 This is fairly rare, as positioning doesn't cascade.

 **Relative:**
 * Allows nudging elements in different directions with top, right, bottom and left values.
+Its starting point is where it normally lies in the flow of the document, not the top left of the page.
 * When set to position relative, elements take up the same amount of space at the same exact position it was supposed to take as if its position was static.
 * It introduces the ability to use z-index on that element, which doesn't really work with statically positioned elements.
 Even if you don't set a z-index value, this element will now appear on top of any other statically positioned element.
 * It limits the scope of absolutely positioned child elements.
 Any element that is a child of the relatively positioned element can be absolutely positioned within that block.